sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 &#42; The four mandatory procedures are: [Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602), [Application Programming Interface](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604), [Privacy and Monitoring of Network and Device Use Information Notices](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32607), and [IT Security Controls](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32611)

-With such a focus on CIOs, TB formally recognizes the **ubiquitous nature of technology in delivering services** to Canadians.
-Because CIOs are accountable for such a large number of requirements, we claim they also need to be in a position to determine _how_ technology investments are to be managed.
+With such a focus on CIOs and CDOs, TB formally recognizes the **ubiquitous nature of technology in delivering services** to Canadians.
+Because CIOs and CDOs are accountable for such a large number of requirements, we claim they also need to be in a position to determine _how_ technology investments are to be managed.

 Technology is no longer a back-office function.
 It's at the core of service delivery.
 Anyone working in technology already knew that[^1], but they now have the attention of **elected officials**.
 This means that in order for policy makers to affect Canadians, they will need to go through technology delivery.
 If technology is not responsive enough, the lag between Policy making and service delivery will directly impact the ability of departments to fulfill their mandates.
 Policy makers looking for data to inform their evidence-based decisions (i.e. user feedback loops) will be stored in databases, managed by software.
 At ESDC, we find this articulated as the [Business Delivery Modernization's (BDM) 2nd main objective: Policy Agility](http://blogs-blogues.prv/ntn-bnt/bdm-not-just-another-acronym-its-an-initiative-transforming-service-delivery-as-we-know-it/).